nikitavoloboev/data/docs/networking/domains.md

 # Domains

-Prefer to use [Google Domains](https://domains.google/) over everything.
-I like to subdomain over my personal site in order to not pay the domain cost for nearly all personal projects I work on.
+Prefer to buy domains from [Google Domains](https://domains.google/) or [Cloudflare](https://www.cloudflare.com/en-gb/products/registrar/).

+I like to subdomain over my [personal site](https://nikiv.dev) in order to not pay the domain cost for nearly all personal projects I work on.
 Saves on cost.

+I use [Cloudflare](https://www.cloudflare.com/en-gb/) to handle [DNS](dns.md).

+## Notes

+- Compare the price between the domain registrars as they can have different prices.
+Who owns the domain has no effect on latency on accessing the website.

 ## Links